Key Takeaways (expand)

 Conjugated linoleic acid, or CLA, is a type of omega-6 polyunsaturated fat that’s technically a trans fat (due to the presence of a double bond in the trans configuration).
 But contrary to what we might expect, it’s widely known as being health-promoting!
 In fact, CLA behaves so much differently than other trans fats that the FDA exempts it from classification as a trans fat on nutrition labels, and granted it a “Generally Regarded as Safe” designation in 2008!

 CLA was first isolated in 1985 by researchers at the University of Wisconsin, who derived it from ground beef extract and identified it as an anti-mutagenic substance.
-Unlike the trans fats in processed food, which are chemically created from the hydrogenation of vegetable oils, CLA is produced as part of the digestive process of ruminant animals (such as cows, sheep, and goats).
+Unlike the trans fats in processed food, which are chemically created from the partial hydrogenation of vegetable oils, CLA is produced as part of the digestive process of ruminant animals (such as cows, sheep, and goats).
 When these animals consume plant foods, bacteria in their rumens convert linoleic acid (an omega-6 fat) into stearic acid (a saturated fat).
 Several steps are involved in this process, and one stage involves the production of CLA.
 Some of this CLA never makes it to the fully saturated stage, and instead becomes incorporated into the animals’ milk and meat (particularly in the non-visible fat distributed along muscle fibers).

 CLA exhibits a range of anti-cancer, anti-heart disease, anti-obesity, and anti-diabetes activities, while also serving a beneficial role in immunity and gut health.